praekelt/seed-auth-api/docs/http_api.rst

     :<json str type: The string representing the permission.
     :<json str object_id:
-        The id of the object that the permission acts on.
-Empty string if it doesn't act on any object.
+        The id of the object that the permission acts on. null if it doesn't act on any object.
     :<json str namespace:
         The namespace for the permission, to avoid "type" collisions between